SBI PO vs. SSC CGL: Which is a better career option?

-The SBI Probationary Officer (PO) role is ideal for those who enjoy dynamic work environments and direct public interaction.
+The SBI PO role is ideal for those who enjoy dynamic work environments and direct public interaction.
 The job involves customer handling, loan processing, and overall branch operations.
 Promotions are frequent, and the banking sector offers attractive perks like bonuses and allowances.
 However, the work pressure is relatively high due to targets and transfers.

 SSC CGL offers a stable government job with fixed hours and less pressure.
 The roles vary across departments, including administration, audit, and enforcement.
 It provides better work-life balance, and most positions are not customer-facing.
 Transfers are less frequent, and promotions may take longer, but the prestige and job security are notable.

-Before applying for any competitive exam, it’s important to understand the eligibility criteria.
-Here’s a quick comparison of the basic eligibility for SBI PO and SSC CGL.
+Before applying for any competitive exam, it is important to understand the eligibility criteria.
+Below is a quick comparison of the basic SBI PO Eligibility and SSC CGL Eligibility.

 CriteriaSBI PO EligibilitySSC CGL Eligibility